 On January 31, 2019 iLLism released their sophomore album, iLLuminate.
 The album received many rave reviews.
 “It is hot.
 It is smooth funk with rap intertwined.
 Envy has a solid cool rap and Fancy has a sweetness in her voice that broadens the appeal,” quotes Ann Treacy from Mostly Minnesota regarding iLLuminate. iLLism began charting on radio charts more than a week before it’s national release.
 Overall iLLuminate charted for 22 weeks.
 Six of those weeks at number 1 on the NACC top 30 Hip hop chart.
 It was also on the NACC Top 200 from January 29 - February 26 for a continuous run of 5 weeks.

-iLLism continues to make huge strides as they approach 2020.
+iLLism continues to make huge strides as they enter in to 2020.
 Most recently a two day residency at the Minnesota State Fair which welcomes more than 100,000 people per day.
 As iLLism grows fans can expect more music, event appearances, touring and for the pair to spread a hell of a lot of love in the process.
 Community and family are their grounding tools for success, and with that type of support behind them, it would be foolish to assume that these two are going anywhere other than up.